rhombusbombus/coffee/README.md

----
-title: 'Given the time constraint of 9 hours to develop a platform for 1951 Coffee Company, the focus should be on leveraging existing tools and platforms that integrate well with Squarespace, to enable subscription customization and management by customers.
-Here’s a streamlined approach to achieve this:'
-created: '2024-02-25T18:54:46.184Z'
-modified: '2024-02-25T18:54:48.796Z'
----

 Given the time constraint of 9 hours to develop a platform for 1951 Coffee Company, the focus should be on leveraging existing tools and platforms that integrate well with Squarespace, to enable subscription customization and management by customers.
 Here’s a streamlined approach to achieve this: